 When was the last time you took your car in for a tune-up?
 Do you make sure to do it regularly?
 What if a light comes on your dashboard?
 You probably take it to a repair shop as soon as possible, knowing that it could be something that affects the performance of the car.

 The same can be said about your mental health.
-With everything that has happened in 2020, our mental health should be as important as our physical health.
+Our mental health should be as important as our physical health, and a new year is the perfect time to give your mental health the attention it deserves.
 From adults to small children, take time out of your day to do a mental health tune-up on yourself and your loved ones.
 Sometimes the simplest things can make the biggest difference.

 Still wondering why we're comparing cars to mental health?
 We've got you covered.